Best Brokerage Sign-Up Bonuses for New Investors in 2026

 Quick Picks (TL;DR)

-• Best for Active Traders: Tastytrade — Bonus cash rewards designed for options and futures traders who trade frequently
+- Best for Active Traders: Tastytrade — Designed for options and futures traders who want real tools alongside their bonus

 How We Chose These Picks